+The Obstruction Evaluation Group (OEG) determines the volume of VFR/IFR activity, which must be considered in order to determine a significant volume of activity.
+Guidelines for significant volume of VFR activity would be, for example, if one or more aeronautical operations per day would be affected.
+This may indicate regular and continuing activity.
+Compressed geographical areas (that may include seasonal traffic) or other concentrations of VFR activity may also indicate regular and continuing activity and may be considered significant.
+This analysis is conducted by the OEG under the further study evaluation portion of the aeronautical study process.

-The type of activity must be considered in reaching a decision on the question of what volume of aeronautical activity is "significant."
-For example, if one or more aeronautical operations per day would be affected, this would indicate regular and continuing JO 7400.2N CHG 1 12/2/21 activity, thus a significant volume no matter what the type of operation.
-However, an affected instrument procedure or minimum altitude may need to be used only an average of once a week to be considered significant if the procedure is one which serves as the primary procedure under certain conditions.
+Guidelines for significant volume of activity for an affected instrument procedure or minimum IFR altitude may only need to be an average of once a week to be considered significant if the procedure is one which serves as the primary procedure under certain conditions.